jamesblanksby/Image/README.md

 	$img = new Image();
 ```

-Or without, download [Image.php](https://raw.githubusercontent.com/jamesblanksby/Image/master/src/Image/Image.php) and [ImageException.php](https://raw.githubusercontent.com/jamesblanksby/Image/master/src/Image/ImageException.php) from the repo and save it in your project directory.
+Or without, download [Image.php](https://raw.githubusercontent.com/jamesblanksby/Image/master/src/Image/Image.php) from the repo and save it in your project directory.

 ```php
 <?php